Tatar Cavalry Regiment: Participation in military operations

 The Caucasian native division, all the same long-suffering "savage", who pays with their lives for the trade and treachery of Russian armies "fraternization," its freedom and its culture.
 "Savages" rescued the Russian army in Romania; they overthrew the Austrians with an unrestrained blow and as a vanguard of Russian army passed the whole of Bukovina and took Chernovitsy.
 "Savages" broke into Galich and kicked the Austrians away a week ago.
 And yesterday, again, the "savages", rescuing the retreating meeting column, rushed forward and saved the situation, repulsing positions...
 They will pay own blood to Russia for all that land, for all the will that is demanded today by organized soldiers fleeing the front at the rear rallies.

 Numerous combat awards were granted to the soldiers of the Tatar Cavalry Regiment.
 Some of them, for example Alibek Nabibekov, Sayad Zeynalov, Mehdi Ibragimov, Alekper Khadzhiev, Datso Daurov, Alexander Kaitukov, became full cavaliers of the Cross of St. George, i.e. they got all four degrees of the award.
-Osman Aga Gulmamedov was awarded with three St. George crosses and three St. George medals.
-Zeynal Beck Sadikhov, who started the service as a non-commissioned officer in a team of scouts, earned three Georgievsky crosses and a St. George medal, and after promotion to officer degree for battle honor he was awarded with four military orders.
+Osman Aga Gulmamedov was awarded with three Crossed of St. George and three George Medals.
+Zeynal Beck Sadikhov, who started the service as a non-commissioned officer in a team of scouts, earned three Georgievsky crosses and a George Medal, and after promotion to officer degree for battle honor he was awarded with four military orders.

 During the war years, nearly sixty officers of different nationalities passed through the service in the Tatar (Azerbaijani) Regiment.
 Approximately half of them were Russian officers, as well as Azerbaijanis, Georgians, Kabardians, Ossetians, Abkhazians.
 There also were officers of Ukrainian, German, Tatar, Scottish, French and Polish descent.
 Among them lieutenant-colonels Alexander Albrecht and Nukh Bek Sofiev, rittmeister Sergey Bagretsov, staff rittmeisters Nikolai Kazbegi, Suleiman Bek Sultanov, Mikhail Horanov, lieutenant Selim Bek Sultanov, cornets Andrew Bers, Charles Testenoire, ensigns from volunteers Count Mikhail Muravyov-Amursky, Prince Idris Aga Qajar and others.